golangci/golangci-lint/pkg/golinters/nolintlint/README.md

 # nolintlint

-nolintlint is a Go static analysis tool to find ill-formed or insufficiently explained `// nolint` directives for golangci (or any other linter, using th )
+nolintlint is a Go static analysis tool to find ill-formed or insufficiently explained `//nolint` directives for golangci (or any other linter, using th )

 ## Purpose